LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

     toPercent(0.25);
     ```

-3. Call it from a script element using *document.write*:
+3. Call it from a script element, use *document.write* to show the result

     ```javascript
     document.write("<p>Percentage: " + toPercent(0.25) + "!</p>");
     ```

-4. Call it from a script element using the *inner.HTML* function:
+4. Call it from a script element using *inner.HTML* function to show the result:

     ```javascript
     document.getElementById("answer").innerHTML = toPercent(0.25);
     ```